 One for the Record Books

 Let’s face reality, many of the world records are in some pretty obscure areas.
 It’s unlikely that we will ever obtain a celebrity status that will win us a place in that area of the record book.
-We enjoy playing some games of skill, like Skeeball, but don’t expect to ever top the charts in that area.
+We enjoy playing some games of skill, like Skeeball but don’t expect to ever top the charts in that area.
 Of course, we did see a couple of kids making their attempt at Galaga.
-Neither of us plan to enter into a food eating contest, which seem to be quite popular.
-We were quickly discovering that we may not have what it takes to become a record setter.
+Neither of us plans to enter into a food-eating contest, which seems to be quite popular.
+We were quickly discovering that we may not have what it takes to become a record-setter.
 Oh well, we could still have plenty of fun matching ourselves up to the existing world record holders.
-I decided that perhaps a shot at paper football may be my way into the book, but after multiple attempts it was clear that I would not become a record setter.
+I decided that perhaps a shot at paper football maybe my way into the book, but after multiple attempts it was clear that I would not become a record-setter.

 Mixing It Up

 With my world record dreams dashed, it was time to get back to just enjoying the displays.
 One that caught my eye was Riley the Rubik’s Cube solver.
 Hmm.
 This sounded like an unusual exhibit and one that we would have to see for ourselves.
-The object is to mix up the colors on the cube in an effort to stump the robot.
-We knew that a simple couple of turns would not be enough, so we really jumbled it up.
+The object is to mix up the colors on the cube to stump the robot.
+We knew that a simple couple of turns would not be enough, so we jumbled it up.
 After placing the cube back into the box, the robot takes over.
-We watched as it methodically spun and turned the cube until all of the colors were back where they belong.
-This takes a while, since it is much more deliberate in its approach.
-We have seen kids do this task in mere seconds, but watching Riley actually helped us better understand how the task is accomplished.
+We watched as it methodically spun and turned the cube until all of the colors were back where they belonged.
+This takes a while since it is much more deliberate in its approach.
+We have seen kids do this task in mere seconds, but watching Riley helped us better understand how the task is accomplished.

 Something for the Kids

-By the time we completed our visit, we had decided that we weren’t cut out to become a record setter.
-That’s okay, since the fame and fortune would have certainly gone to our heads.
+By the time we completed our visit, we had decided that we weren’t cut out to become a record-setter.
+That’s okay since the fame and fortune would have certainly gone to our heads.
 The Guinness World Records Adventure offers 10 stations that allow visitors an Official Attempt at setting a world record.
-We realize that it is pretty slim chances, but found out that it has already happened more than 20 times.
-It goes to show that inside each of us there is a world record attempt just waiting to be released.
+We realize that it is a pretty slim chances, but found out that it has already happened more than 20 times.
+It goes to show that inside each of us, there is a world record attempt just waiting to be released.
 Maybe you will be the next one to make it into their yearly book.
 If so, you can bet that we will see it and say, “Hey I could do that!”
 What world record do you think you could break?